 Let's leave selection until after the growth spurt process.

-Let's educate coaches and those who deal with selection about the emotional-cognitive development of children and adolescents, as well as physical and biological development and how it affects the learning process and potential.
+Let's educate coaches, and those who deal with selection, about the emotional-cognitive development of children and adolescents, as well as physical and biological development and how it affects the learning process and potential.

 Let's respect and educate people about the learning process and how it works, and what characterizes it in children and adolescents (how they can assimilate information).